Gage’s Death is this mixed with Nightmare Fuel. Just the shot of his bloody sneaker, and Louis’ Big "NO!" is as heartbreaking as it is blood-chilling.

 Gage in general, but the scene where Louis remembers the cap full of blood, then dreams a whole life for Gage through his late teens...and then wakes up.
 Devastating.

 Ellie carrying around Gage's picture, and sitting in his little director's chair.
 Trying to keep Gage alive, on her Hot 100, you know, in case he comes back...

-In the film when Louis has to kill Gage so he can stay dead, and he starts crying before childishly going "No fair!" and then stumbling until he hits a wall and slumps down dead.
+In the film when Louis has to kill Gage so he can stay dead, and the boy starts crying before childishly going "No fair!" and stumbling until he hits a wall and slumps down dead.

 Even worse in the book, where the real Gage comes back for a second and has just enough time to cry "Daddy!" before he dies again.